 Tonya Jackman Hampton, EdD

-She is a dynamic leader, speaker, author, professor, organization development scholar practitioner, and certified co-active professional executive coach (CPCC).
+A dynamic leader, speaker, author, professor, and organizational development scholar practitioner, Tonya is an ICF Certified Coach and a certified co-active professional executive coach (CPCC).

 Tonya has broad experience in strategy development; organization and leadership development; change management; talent management; diversity and inclusion; employee engagement; training; learning development; talent acquisition; performance management; total rewards and recognition; employee relations; project management and planning; process redesign and implementation; HR outsourcing; business acquisitions; and reorganizations.